Hanina ben Antigonus

 He was of priestly descent, and a contemporary of Rabbi Akiva and Rabbi Yishmael.

-It is supposed that in his youth he had witnessed the service of the Temple of Jerusalem, since he knew the fluters that played before the altar.
+It is supposed that in his youth he had witnessed the service of the Temple of Jerusalem, since he knew the flutters that played before the altar.
 If this were so, Ḥanina must have enjoyed unusual longevity, as he often appears in halakic controversy with Akiva's latest disciples.
 Be this as it may, he was learned in the laws relating to the priests, and many such laws are preserved in his name, while precedents reported by him regarding the services and appurtenances of the Temple influenced later rabbinical opinions.

 He is often cited as an authority on marital questions and on other matters.
 Some halakhic midrashim also have come down from him.

 Just one aggadah is recorded under his name: